Tvalc/GCA/docs/Story/chapters/Ch2.md

 ### Arcade Dungeon
 - Party system mechanics
+- **Party System**: Up to 4 characters can be in the party at once.
+Party members can be swapped at rest points.
+Party composition affects dialogue, combat bonuses, and story outcomes.
+Relationship levels between characters unlock special abilities and combo attacks.
 - Character special abilities
 - Boss battle mechanics
 - FURY as a resource